#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 pub fn autorelease_return(self) -> *mut T

-Autoreleases and prepares the Id
+Autoreleases and prepares the Id to be returned to Objective-C.

 The object is not immediately released, but will be when the innermost autorelease pool is drained.